The Fiddler’s Companion

 TOOK HER OUT BEHIND THE BARN.
 Old‑Time.
 The title appears in a list of traditional Ozark Mountain fiddle tunes compiled by musicologist/folklorist Vance Randolph, published in 1954.

 TOORMORE JIG (Port an Túir Mhóir).
 Irish, Jig.
 D Major.
-Standard.
+Standard tuning.
 AABB.
 Editor Jackie Small (CRÉ V, 1999) says there are many Sliabh Luachra jigs with this name, although this one seems unrelated to any others by that name (Toormore is the name of a village in the region).
 Tunes that are related, finds Small, are “The Oak Stick,” “The Humours of Kilkee,” “Better than Worse,” and “Foxy Mary.”
 Source for notated version: Kerry fiddler Denis Murphy [Breathnach].
 Breathnach (CRÉ V), 1999; No. 52, pg.
 26.

 TOORMORE POLKA [1].
 AKA and see “Tournmore Polka,” “Tuar Mór Polka [1].”
 Irish, Polka.
 The title comes from Sliabh Luachra accordion player Johnny O’Leary.
 The group De Dannan recorded the polkas under the title “Johnny O’Leary’s.”
 The melody, points out Paul de Grae, appears as untitled polka in Martin Mulvihill’s First Collection (1986, no. 9 in polka section).
 Bulmer & Sharpley (Music from Ireland), vol. 4, No. 73.
 Claddagh CC 29, The Chieftains - “Chieftains 8.”
 Shanachie 79050, the Chieftains - “The Chieftains in China.”

 TOORMORE POLKA [2].
 AKA and see “Maids of Ardagh,” “Sliabh Mhachaire [1],” “Tony Lowe’s Polka [2],” “Tournmore Polka,” “Tuar Mór Polka [1],” “Wallace’s Cross.”
 Irish, Polka.
 “Wallace’s Cross” is a related tune, as is an untitled polka in Breathnach (CRÉ II), 1976; No. 123.
-Bulmer & Sharpley (Music from Ireland), Vol. 4, No. 72.
+Bulmer & Sharpley (Music from Ireland), vol. 4, No. 72.

 TOORMORE SLIDE, THE.
 AKA and see “(An) Chóisir,” “The House Party,” “Jack Regan’s.”
 Irish, Slide (12/8 time).
 B Minor.
-Standard.
+Standard tuning.
 AABB.
 Cranitch (Irish Fiddle Book), 1996; No. 29, pg.
 136. Cranitch (Irish Session Tunes: Red Book), 2000; 29.
 Moylan (Johnny O’Leary), 1994; No. 238 (appears as “Jack Regan’s”).
 Paul McGratten – “The Frost is All Over.”
 Any Old Time – “Phoenix.”

 X:1